adam-ard/organic-markdown/README.md

 syntax is to allow you to use the results of executing a code snippet.
-This gives you the power of any language (currently only python and bash are supported but more are comming soon) to automate you literate programming.
-Let say you would like to print the architecture of the machine that you are build your app on.
+This gives you the power of any language (currently only python and bash are supported but more are comming soon) to automate your literate programming.
+Let say you would like to print the architecture of the machine that you are building your app on.
 You can do this:

 `````markdown
 ```bash {name=arch runnable=true}